BrooksLabUCSC/flair/docs/source/flair_diffExp.rst

        A    1     0       2       0       4       2
        B  100    99     101     100     104     102

-gene A has an average expression of 1 in group s, and 2 in group v but the total variation in read count is 0-4.
+Gene A has an average expression of 1 in group s, and 2 in group v but the total variation in read count is 0-4.
 The same variation is true for gene B, but it will not be considered differentially expressed.

-| Flair does not remove low count genes as long as they are expressed in all samples of at least one group so please be careful when interpreting results.
+Flair does not remove low count genes as long as they are expressed in all samples of at least one group so please be careful when interpreting results.

 Results tables are filtered and reordered by p-value so that only p<0.05 differential genes/isoforms remain.
 Unfiltered tables can be found in ``workdir``

 Code requirements
 ~~~~~~~~~~~~~~~~~
-This module requires python modules and R packages that are not necessary for other Flair modules.
+This module requires python modules and R packages that are not necessary for other Flair modules (except diffSplice).

-| **If you are not using the docker container or the conda installed version of Flair** you may have to install these separately:
+**If you are not using the docker container or the conda installed version of Flair** you may have to install these separately:

 1. python modules: pandas, numpy, rpy2
 2. `DESeq2 <https://bioconductor.org/packages/release/bioc/html/DESeq2.html>`__